interplaynetary/free-association/README.md

 **Let:**
 - **Surplus** = Roles one holds but does not desire

+**Definitions:**
+- Direct Relation: A ↔ B (A and B directly connected to eachother)
+- Transitive Relation: A ↔ B ↔ C (A and B transitively connected to each other via B)

-   - Surplus can be distributed directly/transitively via Mutual-Recognition Distributions: **The share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-recognition of contributions towards their own self-actualization (self-actualization of the other)!**
+Surplus can be distributed directly/transitively via *Mutual-Recognition Distributions*: **The share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-fulfillment!**

 *"From each according to his ability, to each according to his needs!"*

 *The distribution of surplus-roles through networks of mutual-contribution is a form of distributed-peer-discovery/offering/matching!
-Finding collaborators who directly/transitively contribute to your self-actualization!*
+Finding collaborators who directly/transitively contribute to your eachother's self-actualization!*

 *What one is actually distributing surplus to is one's **direct/transitive mutual-self-actualization***